-If obtaining low THC seeds from Australian industrial hemp growers, bear in mind that the ODC will check the original hemp cultivator’s licence to ensure that they are also approved for supply – make sure you confirm this in advance before it’s highlighted in a 14J!
+If obtaining low THC seeds from Australian industrial hemp growers, bear in mind that the ODC will check the original hemp cultivator’s licence to ensure that they are also approved for supply – make sure you check this in advance before it’s highlighted in a 14J!
 If the hemp cultivator does not have the appropriate permissions, then, unfortunately, it’s a no go.

 Before you set up a supply chain with your approved vendor, you may also want to ensure you obtain:

-- a crop analysis certificate for the seed/strain of interest to clarify its chemical composition, and
+• a crop analysis certificate for the seed/strain of interest to clarify its chemical composition, and

 The viability of hemp seeds can decrease rapidly so, to avoid a dud crop, it’s good to check how long you can store a seed after purchase.